 The establishment of International Talk Like a Pirate Day on September 19th was based on someone’s ex-wife’s birthday.
 While the date selection might have been arbitrary, the possibilities of TLAPD are endless.
 If you want to expand your pirate repertoirrrrrr, the official website provides lingo in English, German, Dutch, and even a little Mandarin to provide a truly international annoyance to coworkers and family members.

 In 1977, those hippies at the United Nations Meditation Group established World Gratitude Day to appreciate existence.
 Even the least existential among us can recognize a thing or two in our lives for which we feel grateful.
 For example, we feel grateful that you are still reading this article.

 “A celebration of the lowly comma, correctly used quotation marks, and other proper uses of periods, semicolons, and the ever-mysterious ellipsis.”
-National Punctuation Day—or as an editor calls it, Monday—gives you the opportunity to dress up your sentences with all kinds of context and accentuation!
+National Punctuation Day gives you the opportunity to dress up your sentences with all kinds of context and accentuation!
 Or, take the day to remind yourself what a semicolon actually does.

 Vegetarians need hugs too!
-To make it easier for you to observe this holiday, PETA has set up hugging hotspots throughout the United States and Canada.
+In previous years, PETA has set up hugging hotspots throughout the United States and Canada.
 Folks nice enough to do that certainly deserve a hug, right?

 Finally, an excuse.

 15. September 28th: Museum Day